 SoFi $300 (up to $2,500 with direct deposit) Free at Allpoint ATMs

-If you travel internationally or regularly need more than $500 in cash, Charles Schwab and Fidelity are worth a comparison with your current bank.
+If you travel internationally or regularly need more than $500 in cash, Charles Schwab and Fidelity are two options worth researching.
+As with any account, confirm current limits and terms directly before switching.
+See our best checking accounts guide for a full comparison.

 Worked Example: What Happens When You Hit Your ATM Limit